Hire Us: Twitter Follow Stunt Lands a Job

 Why it lands: interruption plus clarity

 This works because it is instantly legible.
 No clever puzzle to decode.
 No long portfolio pitch.
 The call to action is the entire creative idea.
 That clarity is what makes it feel confident.
+And because it happens inside Twitter’s native behaviours, following, notifications, profile clicks, it does not require extra friction.
+The recipient can react in seconds.

 The intent: turn hiring into a creative brief

-The business intent is obvious. get hired.
+The business intent is obvious.
+Get hired.
 But the deeper intent is to reframe the hiring process.
-Instead of asking for a meeting, they create a live demonstration of how they think. targeted, lightweight, and culturally fluent in the medium.
+Instead of asking for a meeting, they create a live demonstration of how they think.
+Targeted, lightweight, and culturally fluent in the medium.

 • Be specific about who you want.
 Target decision-makers, not “everyone”.